Welcome Back to Part II

 Law #3.
 Be Sickly – While sharing is caring in most instances, something you should refrain from sharing are germy, flu-y, cold-y cooties.
 It’s such a turn off and customers are more concerned about shielding themselves from your bacteria than caring about your product and paying attention to your elevator pitch.

 Law #4.
 Be Sloppy – Your image matters.
 Wear clothes that are clean and ironed.
-Please don’t show up all wrinkled, looking like you just rolled out of bed.
+Clean and polish your shoes.
+Please don’t show up, anywhere, all wrinkled, looking like you just rolled out of bed.
+You never know who you may run into or meet for the first time.
 While wrinkle sprays are handy, a good pressing of your clothes makes you look crisp, pulls your look together and shows that you will make that extra effort towards excellence in the small details.

 Law #5.
 Be Stinky – Be clean.
 Smell good in small amounts.
 Be self-generous when it comes to deo.
 Arrive on the scene “So Fresh and So Clean, Clean.”
 To my Young Bruh’s, please lighten up on the Axe ® as a spritz or two will do.
 To my Senior Fellows, it’s okay to add some new fragrances to your Pierre Cardin® collection.
 And for us women, well, we’re perfect!
 Just kidding.
 Ladies, moderation with make-up, perfumes, jewelry and attire will elevate your credibility.
 Everyone, please make sure that your hands and your nails, both the tops and underneath, are free from dyes, debris and dirt.